Seahawks 53-man roster projection update: Some tougher calls after Seattle’s first preseason game

 Cut: Amara Darboh, John Ursua, Terry Wright, Malik Turner, Keenan Reynolds.

 Comment: OK, I’ll go along for the ride this week and add Ferguson, who statistically has been the best Seattle receiver in the mock game and first preseason game.
-But, the competition figures to stiffen a bit the next two weeks as Seattle opponents play some of their regulars (or at least, the Vikings in Week 2 — it’s unclear if the Chargers will in Week 3).
+But the competition figures to stiffen a bit the next two weeks as Seattle opponents play some of their regulars (or at least, the Vikings in Week 2 — it’s unclear if the Chargers will in Week 3).
 And how Ferguson does over the next 15 days or so in practices and preseason games will tell the real tale.
 Still, he’s becoming the most intriguing story in camp.
 Jennings may need to start producing a bit more to assure a spot.
 But his draft status (120th overall) and potential long-term role on the team feels as if it makes him safe.

 TIGHT ENDS